DinoBansigan/WriteAs.NET/README.md

 # WriteAs.NET
 An unofficial .NET Core client for the Write.as API written in C#.

+**Update:**
+Nuget package has been updated to version 1.1.0.
+This includes support for .NET Standard 2.1, which should allow you to use this package in a Blazor WASM app.
+And updated Search logic to include post titles when searching.

 At the moment it only supports very basic "get" methods.
 I initially wrote this client/wrapper library just for fun.
 Then I started using it to build out the [Archive Page](https://journal.dinobansigan.com/archive) on my [Write.as](https://write.as/) blog/journal.
 I also plan to use this client to power a Blazor search page for my online journal.

 **Currently Supported Operations**